Moorings along Palma's Passeig Marítim near the Auditorium, reflecting the ban on party boats and a quieter harbor.

 A decision full of gaps — a blessing for residents, a problem for operators

-The short version: Concessions for party boats will no longer be granted in Palma's port opposite the Auditorium.
+The short version: Concessions for party boats will no longer be granted in Palma's port opposite the Auditorium, as the port authority is banning party-boat berths opposite the Auditorium reports.
 Only commercial passenger boats are allowed there, and two berths are planned for the announced “Bus Nàutic.”
 The new concession will run for a maximum of ten years.
 The background is complaints from residents who felt disturbed by the noise.

 Main question: Does the ban really solve the problem — or does it simply shift noise conflicts elsewhere while leaving important details unresolved?